Description of image

 Private Networking With VPN

 Private networking is a prerequisite for establishing a VPN tunnel between your Paperspace network and other networks.
-Once in place, a VPN Private Gateway can be attached to your Private Network.
-When the VPN has been provisioned and configured on the customer side, all machines and shared drives within your Paperspace network are directly addressable on your corporate network and vice versa.
-Paperspace supports IPsec VPN tunnels.
+Once in place, you can attach a VPN private gateway to your private network.
+When the VPN has been provisioned and configured on the customer side, all machines within your Paperspace network are directly reachable on your corporate network and vice versa.
+Paperspace supports IPSec VPN tunnels.